cerenbattal/infinite-favorites/README.md

   - Define fonts
   - Illustrate user flows
 - If I had more time, I would improve network calls and hover design on image cards.
 - If I look to the reference screenshot that you provided me on the github page, it can be seen that all images has the same width and height.
 When I fetch the images, they are all different width and height and I had to not break the width/height ratio of the images.
-It is why my image cards are little different with your screenshot.
+That's why my image cards are little different with your screenshot.
 - Lastly, if I had more time, I would research more ideas about lazy loading images.
 ## Credits